conehead23/snagFinder/README.md

 - Locates snags, corn, and onions
 - Finds shortest path between each object

-## Libraries Needed
-- cv2
-- numpy

 ## How to use
+- Clone git,
+- Install cv2 and numpy
-- Clone git, run V5.py
+- run V5.py

 ## Upcoming Feature
 - GUI